Cabinet Cures

 Truax Designs Website designed by Graphicsbyte Creative - Mark Sheldon Boehly

-The Website
+Website Evolution

-Karbon kast & Illustrated Hybrids
+Karbon Kast & Illustrated Hybrids

 Creating the art is one of the best perks of working with Truax Designs.
 In 2017 we started to create 3D printed prototypes.
 These prints were infused in the metal and turned into success stories at events like Comic Con.
 We also created some mixed-media hybrids using Graphicsbyte art as the focal point.
 The Karbon Kast was then used as a secondary texture.

-Karbon kast & Illustrated Hybrids
+Karbon Kast & Illustrated Hybrids

 Creating the art is one of the best perks of working with Truax Designs.
 In 2017 we started to create 3D printed prototypes.
 These prints were infused in the metal and turned into success stories at events like Comic Con.
 We also created some mixed-media hybrids using Graphicsbyte art as the focal point.
 The Karbon Kast was then used as a secondary texture.